mindis/snowplow.github.com/_posts/2013-05-14-snowplow-unstructured-events-guide.md

 ### Boolean

-Tracking a Boolean is straightforward:
+Tracking a Boolean is also straightforward:

 {% highlight javascript %}
 {